Introduction to PCOS Symptoms? Bariatric Surgery Can Help!

 PCOS (polycystic ovarian syndrome) is one reason some women turn to bariatric surgery.

-Studies show that bariatric surgery or that popular bariatric procedures like the gastric sleeve and gastric bypass can be effective for helping obese women with PCOS achieve weight loss.
+Studies show that bariatric surgery or popular bariatric procedures like gastric sleeve and gastric bypass can be effective in helping obese women with PCOS achieve weight loss.

 Bariatric surgery can cause a reversal of many of the health problems we typically associate with PCOS.